 Music lovers who want proof that Williamsburg’s indie spirit is alive and well should head directly to The Lot Radio, a tiny shipping container on a triangular lot located between North 15th Street, Banker Street, and Nassau Avenue.
 That’s where Francois Vaxelaire set up his independent internet radio station.
 To fund the project, there’s a coffee kiosk that sells local coffee and pastries including donuts from Bed-Stuy’s Dough.

 The world-famous Brooklyn Brewery Tasting Room is open to the public for a taste of our most popular local refreshment on Friday evenings and weekends, but you can also make a booking for a daily small-batch tour on weekdays at 5PM.
-Other great options for grabbing drinks after you visit MOFAD are family-owned bar, music venue, and hipster hang-out Pete's Candy Store* along with acclaimed Scandinavian beer-bar TØRST* And if you're at the museum late for an event, or want to grab a quick drink and a snack before your visit, Brazilian coffee shop/bar hybrid Beco* is right around the corner, and is open from 8:00 am to midnight.
+Other great options for grabbing drinks after you visit MOFAD are Pete's Candy Store for a casual drink or The Shanty for a fancy cocktail.
+And if you're at the museum late for an event, or want to grab a quick drink and a snack before your visit, Brazilian coffee shop/bar hybrid Beco is right around the corner, and is open until midnight.

 Craving a sweet treat?
 There is no shortage of options in the area!
 At Patisserie Tomoko you can sit at the bar for a tasting menu of delicate desserts or pick up a beautifully packaged treat for a picnic or to bring to a party.
 And a walk down Manhattan Avenue would not be complete without a stop at the perfectly preserved Peter Pan Donut and Pastry Shop, where the local obsession with donuts began.
 If you are looking for a cooler treat, check out Oddfellows, where they pasteurize on location and come up with unconventional but delicious flavors like “Malt Maitake Peanut” and “Ants on a Log” sorbet.
 Or try Van Leeuwen, with a selection of nut-based vegan ice creams and a satellite ice-cream truck stationed on Bedford Ave.

 There are several great boutiques in the area if you’re looking for a gift for someone special or a cool memento from your visit to Williamsburg.
 Pink Olive’s mission is to “inspire giving and beautiful living” and was founded by a former buyer from Bloomingdale’s and Barney’s New York.
 In God We Trust is dedicated to local jewelry, clothes, and interior designers.
 Catbird sells incredible jewelry and unique gifts as well.
 If MOFAD has whet your appetite for all things culinary, head to Archestratus Bookstore, about a 20-minute walk from the museum.
 It has an amazing selection of cookbooks, memoirs, and fiction about food—plus, an incredibly helpful staff and a cafe that serves Sicilian baked goods, coffee, tea and wine.
-And check out the curated groceries and extensive array of kitchen supplies at Brooklyn Kitchen* or the tasty treats at Bedford Cheese Shop or Campbell Cheese & Grocery.
+And check out the tasty treats at Bedford Cheese Shop or Campbell Cheese & Grocery.